Sukkot: Unity

-One of the core symbolisms of the festival of Sukkot centers on Jewish unity, a theme expressed through its three major precepts: the taking of the Four Kinds, dwelling in the sukkah, and joy.
-Sukkot is uniquely defined in prayer as “The Time of Our Joy,” emphasizing a communal happiness that transcends selfish boundaries.
+One of the core symbolisms of the festival of Sukkot centres on Jewish unity, a theme expressed through its three major precepts: the taking of the Four Kinds, dwelling in the sukkah, and joy.
+Sukkot is uniquely defined in prayer as "The Time of Our Joy," emphasising a communal happiness that transcends selfish boundaries.
 The Torah commands one to rejoice with "your son, your daughter, your servant, your maid, the Levite, the stranger, the orphan and the widow".
 The joy is meant to unite all segments of society, connecting the wealthy and the pauper, or the master and the servant.

-To inspire a deeper unity, the Jew acquires the Four Kinds, which symbolize four different spiritual classes within the community based on knowledge (taste) and good deeds (scent): the etrog (taste and scent), the lulav (taste but no scent), the hadas (scent but no taste), and the aravah (no taste and no scent).
+To inspire a deeper unity, the Jew acquires the Four Kinds, which symbolise four different spiritual classes within the community based on knowledge (taste) and good deeds (scent): the etrog (taste and scent), the lulav (taste but no scent), the hadas (scent but no taste), and the aravah (no taste and no scent).
 When these Four Kinds are bound together, they reiterate the underlying oneness of a diverse people, integrating the scholarly and the ignorant into a single entity, thereby moving unity beyond mere connection to integration.

 A yet higher form of unity is embodied by the sukkah itself.
 The Talmud states that "The entire nation of Israel may, and ought to, dwell in a single sukkah," because the structure represents a oneness so deep that all distinctions pale into insignificance.
 The sukkah encompasses the entirety of a person, from their mind to their "muddy boots," equally.
 When the whole nation dwells in a single sukkah, the unity expressed transcends individual differences and is deeper than the compassionate unity of joy or the complementary integration of the Four Kinds.